 The disbursement of financial aid is approximately two weeks before the first day of classes each semester.
-Check the Academic Calendar (see page 18) for the last date to make changes to your class schedule for financial aid purposes and disbursement dates for fall, spring and summer sessions.
+Check the Financial Aid Calendar (see page 30) for finalize your registration for financial aid disbursement, disbursement date(s) for fall, spring and summer sessions and last date to make changes to your class schedule for financial aid purposes.
 Financial aid disbursement will be delayed for late applicants and students who register late.
-Adding a course after the financial aid disbursement date does not increase your financial aid award.
+Adding a course after last date to make changes to your class schedule does not increase your financial aid award.
 Disbursements are made through Higher One.
 Students may choose to have the disbursement made to their NPC Money Card (see page 23), direct-deposited to their bank account, or paid to them by check.